concourse/infrastructure/bosh/README.md

 With the bosh environment setup, we then deploy a Concourse worker.
 That worker is used to reach the director and run our Topgun tests.

-## Connecting to the Bosh Director
+## Connecting to the Bosh Director and Credhub

 Starting in this directory `./bosh` as your PWD: